iago-mendes/stemguy-posts/2021-01-17-solar-system-objects-and-regions.md

 ## Planet

-Again, when compared to dwarf planets, planets add one more requirement; therefore, to be considered a planet, an object needs to fit the previous rules and to be capable of *"cleaning"* its orbit.
+Again, when compared to dwarf planets, planets add one more requirement to the set of rules; to be considered a planet, an object needs to fit the previous requirements and to be capable of *"cleaning"* its orbit.
 In other words, a planet must eliminate the objects in its orbital region or make them orbit it.

 This additional rule wad created by the [International Astronomical Union](https://www.iau.org) (IAU) in 2006 and is responsible for changing **Pluto**'s category from planet to dwarf planet.